 When people decide they want to get into shape, the first thing they typically do is sign up for a gym.
 They start off with great excitement, vowing to hit the treadmill or weight room every day.
-They keep this up for a couple weeks, but when the changes don’t come, the enthusiasm wanes.
+They keep this up for a couple of weeks, but when the changes don’t come, the enthusiasm wanes.
 Every day becomes 3 times a week.
 3 times a week becomes “I’ll go when I have time.”
 Before they know it, they’ve given up.

 The reasons for giving up a fitness program are many, and not seeing results fast enough is one of the most common reasons to quit.
-However, in many cases, people forget one extremely important foundation to their program: their diet.
+However, in many cases, people forget one extremely important foundation for their program: their diet.

 Perhaps you’ve heard the expression “six-pack abs are made in the kitchen.”
 It’s true.
-You can train as hard as you want in the gym, but you cannot out train a bad diet.
+You can train as hard as you want in the gym, but you cannot out-train a bad diet.
 Regardless if your goal is to gain muscle or lose fat, if you’re not optimizing your diet to reach those goals, you’re setting yourself up for failure.

 So how do you optimize a diet?
-There are many factors that go into planning a diet, such as type of nutrients consumed, frequency of meals, and the selective use of fasting to name a few.
+There are many factors that go into planning a diet, such as the type of nutrients consumed, frequency of meals, and the selective use of fasting to name a few.
 But a great place to start at the outset of any dietary plan is to determine how many calories your body needs a day.
-And it all starts with your Basal Metabolic Rate, or BMR.
+And it all starts with your Basal Metabolic Rate or BMR.

 HOW MANY CALORIES DO YOU NEED?